mwiedmann/cx16CodingInC/Chapter05-Video-Memory/README.md

 }
 ```

 You can see the definition of the VERA struct and a bunch of other helpers in cx16.h [here on their github](https://github.com/cc65/cc65/blob/master/include/cx16.h).
 Look for `struct __vera` (which is later defined as `VERA`).
 The helpers include `vpeek` and `vpoke` for reading/writing VRAM.
-These are fine for single useage but they are MUCH slower when you are dealing with multiple values because they set the address every time.
+These are fine for single usage but they are MUCH slower when you are dealing with multiple values because they set the address every time.
 It is still best to use the data0/address increment method when you can.

 I have included `main-cx16.c` that uses the `VERA` struct instead of individual pointers for the registers.
 You will find that we will still use pointers a lot in our code so don't think you've escaped them just yet!